kanadeVishal/FeeCalculator/README.md

 # Tools required to run Application
   1. Java JDK 17 or Above
   2. Use IntelliJ or eclipse IDE to Clone
-  3. Use Chrome/Firefox/Microsoft Edge to launch applicatioin
+  3. Use Chrome/Firefox/Microsoft Edge to launch application

  # Steps to setup and run application